NikkaLuna/Hive_Docker_ETL_Pipeline/README.md

 At the end of this project, you should have a running Hive server within a Docker container, a populated Employee table in Hive, and the ability to query the data from the table.
 The data in the Employee table will reflect the contents of the emp.csv file.

 ### Learning Objectives

-Docker: Understand how to pull Docker images and run containers with specific configurations.
+- **Docker**: Understand how to pull Docker images and run containers with specific configurations.
-Apache Hive: Learn how to set up a Hive server, create tables, and load data into Hive.
+- **Apache Hive**: Learn how to set up a Hive server, create tables, and load data into Hive.
-SQL: Practice SQL commands within the Hive environment to manage and query data.
+- **SQL**: Practice SQL commands within the Hive environment to manage and query data.
-ETL Process: Gain hands-on experience with the ETL process by loading data from a CSV file into a Hive table.
+- **ETL Process**: Gain hands-on experience with the ETL process by loading data from a CSV file into a Hive table.

 ### Conclusion
-This project demonstrates a basic but powerful use case of Dockerized Hive for ETL processes.
-It provides a foundation for more advanced data processing workflows involving Apache Hive and other Big Data tools.
+This project demonstrates a foundational use case of Dockerized Hive for ETL processes.
+It provides the groundwork for more advanced data processing workflows involving Apache Hive and other Big Data tools.